Davospike/segpSPA/The_Process/SystemImplementation.md

 Another advantage of our system design, with respect to testing for continuous delivery principles, was the fact that the web framework we used, Angular, builds [`spec`](../Application/AngularQuizApp/spec) files along the way.
 Using these spec files allowed us to conduct unit tests on our angular components towards the end of our development process.
 This meant that we could deploy strict unit tests at the end of the development process in the dev branch.
 This means to represent final tests before releasing a software version to the public.
 Using these unit tests meant that we could check that components were successfully being built, and generally our code didn't contain un-used components.
 In future development, we feel it would be useful to utilise the spec files whilst developing, or in fact even before we start writing new code.
 Passing these unit tests could be seen as a benchmark to pass, before submitting a pull request.

 By utilising continuous integration and deployment throughout the project, with an agreed-upon build process and error checking methodology, we felt our project development process ran smoothly.
 We also feel that the use of Docker would allow for further development in the future, either by us or others, that is easy to pick up.
 This is due to the reproducible build environment and persistent storage that these principles and software assemble.

-### Additional????
-[ADD TO] - Additional elements and components e.g. authentication.
-Tell us about any other aspects not covered above!

 - [Previous Section: System Design](SystemDesign.md)
 - [Next Section: Project Evaluation](ProjectEvaluation.md)